Fuel poverty in the United Kingdom

-In the United Kingdom there are different definitions for fuel poverty.
-In England a household is considered to be in fuel poverty if they are living in a property with an energy efficiency rating of band D or below, and after heating their home to an adequate level, they are below the official poverty line.
+In the United Kingdom, there are different definitions of fuel poverty.
+In England, a household is considered to be in fuel poverty if they are living in a property with an energy efficiency rating of band D or below, and if after heating their home to an adequate level, they fall below the official poverty line.
 In Northern Ireland, Scotland, and Wales, the definition of fuel poverty is whether a household needs to spend more than 10% of their income on energy bills to heat their home to an adequate level of warmth.To be considered adequate, the main living room needs to be 21 C, and other occupied rooms 18 C during the daytime, with lower temperatures allowed at night.